Zamana/nibbler/README.md

 Mac builds have been made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) - the latter is probably more up-to-date.

-Anyway, I guess that my release are more update now.
+Anyway, I guess that my releases are more update now.
 Thanks for your preference.

 ## Advanced engine options